IsmailHaris/MPI-Parallel-Dense-Matrix-Vector-Multiplication-/README.md

-# MPI Parallel Dense Matrix Vector Multiplication-
+# MPI Parallel Dense Matrix Vector Multiplication

 Computation of a Dense Matrix-Vector Multiplication using MPI in Python with mpi4py